Skittle23/ProgrammingAssignment2/README.md

     git branch to the GitHub repository under your account.
 5. Submit to Coursera the URL to your GitHub repository that contains the completed R code for the assignment.

+### Recent Updates to the cachematrix.R file

+My solutions to this file were added.
+This included the functions makeCacheMatrix and cacheSolve.

 ### Grading